edinburgh-napier/set09121/lectures/lecture12.md

 - Neural networks are a popular nature inspired technique.
 - They are modelled on a simplified idea of the brain.
-    - Neurons get signal input (e.g. through senses).
+    - Neurons get signal input (e.g. through sensors).
     - Signal gets transformed and distributed to other neurons
 - Can have learning developed over time.
-- Academia and hobbyists see it as a method of believable learning.
+- Researchers and hobbyists see it as a method of believable learning.
 - So far fallen short on game projects (see Creatures, Fable II).